robb-j/rtr/README.md

 # rtr - Regular Task Runner

+> **Archived** – This project has been archived and is generally unsupported

 Running arbitrary code on a regular basis made easy

 ```js
 const Runner = require('reg-task').Runner